Tag Archives: health

 2023 Hike Log

 So let’s try something different this year.
 This time, I’ll just make one post and update it throughout the year with dates, location, distances, and notes.
-That should be easier to maintain and I’ll be more apt to just put a quick log entry in here than trying to write blog entry on a hiking trip.
+That should be easier to maintain and I’ll be more apt to just put a quick log entry in here than trying to write a blog entry on a hiking trip.

 So let’s start.